archivator-site/website-archivator.site/index.md

 Refer to [github.com/renoirb/archivator][gh-repo] for the source-code, if you want an example [github.com/renoirb/archivator-demo][gh-demo-repo] (see [renoirb.github.io/archivator-demo][gh-demo-site])

-Ever wanted to archive your own copy of articles you enjoyed reading and to be able to search through them?

 | Version                                                                                                                                        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | [![npm](https://img.shields.io/npm/v/archivator?style=flat-square&logo=appveyor&label=npm&logo=npm)](https://www.npmjs.com/package/archivator) |